DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

 #.
 Finally, access the Guest OS using vncviewer with the localhost:5900 port and check the lspci command output in the Guest OS.
     The virtual functions will be listed as available for use.

 #.
-Configure and install the Intel® DPDK with an x86_64-native-linuxapp-gcc configuration on the Guest OS as normal,
+Configure and install the DPDK with an x86_64-native-linuxapp-gcc configuration on the Guest OS as normal,
     that is, there is no change to the normal installation procedure.

     .. code-block:: console